FGasper/mongo-measure-writes/README.md

 This tool reports various statistics around a MongoDB cluster’s write load.

+## Build Instructions

+Just run `go build`. 🙂

 ## Oplog Mode

-In its simplest form, this tool queries the oplog then writes a report, thus:
+In its simplest form, this tool queries the oplog then prints a report, thus:
 ```
 > ./mongo-measure-writes oplog 'mongodb://localhost:27017'